reneuir/reneuir-web/invited_speakers.md

 ## Qi Chen

+### Rethink Information Retrieval in the AI Era

+#### Abstract
+Although large language models (LLMs), a breakthrough in the field of artificial intelligence, have provided a novel way to learn and access an extensive scale of knowledge, they still exhibit certain limitations, such as hallucination and absence of fresh information.
+Therefore, integrating an external up-to-date information-rich knowledge database with large language models is of paramount importance to enhance their performance and reliability.
+We observe that combining scalar queries with vector queries enables much more powerful semantic-rich analytics that was previously difficult if not impossible, which requires unification of vector database and conventional database.
+In this talk, we introduce SPANN, SPFresh, VBase and OneSparse to address the index scalability, freshness, and unification foundation these three long-standing problems, which unleash the AI power with fresh and accurate information retrieval support.
+In addition, we introduce MS MARCO Web Search, the first large-scale information-rich web dataset, featuring millions of real clicked query-document labels.
+We hope MS MARCO Web Search can serve as a benchmark for modern web-scale information retrieval, facilitating future research and innovation in diverse directions.

+#### Bio
 Qi Chen is currently a Principal Researcher of Microsoft Research Asia Vancouver.
 She obtained her Bachelor's and Ph.D. degrees from the School of Computer Science at Peking University, under the guidance of Professor Xiao Zhen.
 From 2013 to 2014, she worked as a visiting student under the supervision of Professor Jinyang Li at the System Group of New York University.
 She is a recipient of the OSDI'20 Best Paper Award and the NeurIPS'22 Outstanding Paper Award.
 Her current research interests include distributed systems, cloud computing, vector database and deep learning algorithms and artificial intelligence systems.

 ![Qi](assets/img/QiChen.jpg)